tlanc007/coroutine-ts/README.md

 The repo makes use of CMake to set up the build environment.

+For a more through repo on coroutines check out:
+[cppcoro](https://github.com/lewissbaker/cppcoro.git) a coroutine library based on the coroutine-ts.

 # Dependencies
   * gsl -- for the Coroutines in Cpp17 examples
     * CMake will download it for you